Skip to main content

 1. Make a holiday budget...and stick to it

-Just because the average consumer shells out more than $1,000 doesn't mean you have to.
-Look through your finances to decide how much you can comfortably spend this year, then assign dollar amounts to each spending category such as gifts, holiday parties, and holiday meals.
+Just because the average consumer plans to shells out nearly $900 this year doesn't mean you have to.
+To create a budget, look through your finances to decide how much you can comfortably spend this year, then assign dollar amounts to each spending category such as gifts, holiday parties, and holiday meals.
+Looking at what you spent last year is a great way to get started.
+How did that spend impact your overall budget?
+Were you paying off credit card bills for months afterwards?
 Paying in cash can also help you avoid overspending.
 Plus, it'll ensure you won't be paying off holiday gifts in July.

 2. Make your list and check it twice (or more)

-Before you step foot into a store, write down all the people you're shopping for and your price limits.
+Before you step foot into a store (or start shopping online), write down all the people you're shopping for, gift ideas, and your price limits.
 Remember to include teachers, babysitters, and building maintenance workers, or anyone else who you might want to acknowledge.
 With a list in hand, you'll be less susceptible to making impulse purchases.
+Plus, being organized with your gift giving allows you to take advantage of sales.
+When you're finished shopping for a person on your list, don't open promotional emails, click online ads, or read store fliers so you're not tempted to break your budget and buy more gifts.

 Who says holiday shopping only happens after the Thanksgiving turkey is eaten and the cranberry sauce is polished off?
 If you see a great price on a gift throughout the year, snag it.
 When holiday madness hits its peak in December, you'll be glad that you’re ahead of schedule.